Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 Dingieshowe Bay ©Lifejourney4two

-The wind was blowing a hooley, but that didn’t stop us from enjoying the walk at Halls Head.
 Swallows darted in and out of The Gloup, and further along the coast, we spotted the ever-colourful, orange-beaked oystercatchers, black guillemots (the ones with red feet as compared to plain guillemots with black feet),) and eider ducks nibbling on the seaweed.

 The Gloup name comes from the old Norse word, Gluppa, meaning chasm.
 The Gloup is a collapsed sea cave with a drop of 80 feet to where the ocean crashes through the blowhole at the bottom.

-The Gloup, Halls Head, Orkney ©Lifejourney4two
+The Gloup, on the Halls Head Coastal Trail ©Lifejourney4two

 This is a stunning part of Orkney’s coastline and is part of the 200-acre Mull Head Nature Reserve.
 There are walks along the coast here, and it is also home to the Brough of Deerness.